 Marceline dropped the pen she had been fidgeting with while explaining her idea.
-She tried to catch it without success, each clack straining her composure.
-She leaned from her chair in a clumsy attempt to recover it.
+She tried to catch it without success, each clack of the falling pen straining her composure.
+She leaned down from her chair in a clumsy attempt to recover it.

-“While enthralling, your idea is still firmly planted on the land of imagination Mrs. Lydell; I’m afraid I can’t bring myself to support it in front of the committee.
+“While enthralling…” Dr. Harris began as he looked to the leaning Marceline in dismay, “… your idea is still firmly planted on the land of imagination, Mrs. Lydell; I’m afraid I can’t bring myself to support it in front of the committee.
 Have you shown this to Dr. Granger?”
-Dr. Harris said, watching over his half-frame glasses as a father would look at her daughter as she tried to sell him a trip alone with her friends to some foreign paradise.
+Dr. Harris said, watching over his half-frame glasses as a father would look at his daughter while she tried to sell him a trip alone with her friends to some foreign paradise.

 Marceline straightened up with haste, having failed to recover the pen.

 She shuddered.
-The mere thought of what the obnoxious Dr. Granger had to say about her work made her nauseous.
-Marceline knew what she thought about her whole project: “Crude and untasteful” were the closing remarks of her last review.
-She hated the self-satisfied smirk that drew on her face as she refused her project; Marceline was sure she enjoyed it more each time.
+The mere thought of what the obnoxious Dr. Granger had to say about her work nauseated her.
+Marceline knew what her opinion on the whole project was: “Crude and tasteless” were the closing remarks of her last review.
+She hated the self-satisfied smirk that drew on Dr. Granger’sface as she turned down her project; Marceline was sure she enjoyed it more each time.

 She shook her head.

 “She lacks the necessary vision.
 I do know there are still technological hurdles, most notably the energy requirements.
 But… try to look past the present and think long term.”
-Her hand movements grew excited “This research can be done in parallel to the requirements!
-Once the energy and material advancements are met, we can be at least twenty years ahead of everyone else in the area!”
+Her hand movements intensified.
+“This research and the requirements can be done simultaneously!
+Once the energy and material advancements are done, we can be at least twenty years ahead of everyone else in the area!”

 She slammed her hand on the table, as if to accentuate her point.